Unlocking Euclidean Problems with Isotropic Initialization: Asymptotic-geodesic webs

 The definitions in the discrete case are aligned with these properties.
 Consider a discrete curve $C$ with the vertices $f_0, f_1, \cdots, f_k$ that are also vertices of a discrete surface $f_{ij}$.
 The edge $f_i f_{i+1}$ is called the \emph{discrete tangent} to $C$ at $f_i$ and the plane spanned by $f_{i-1}$, $f_i$, and $f_{i+1}$ is the \emph{discrete osculating plane} at $f_i$ if $i \neq 0, k$, and the three points are not collinear \cite{sauer:1970}.
 The unit normal $\frac{(f_i - f_{i-1}) \times (f_i - f_{i+1})}{|(f_i - f_{i-1}) \times (f_i - f_{i+1}) |}$ to this plane is the \emph{discrete binormal vector} at $f_i$.

-A \emph{discrete normal} vector at a non-boundary vertex $f_{ij}$ is a unit vector orthogonal to the two discrete tangents of $i$-lines and $j$-lines at $f_{ij}$, and the \emph{discrete tangent plane} is the one spanned by those edges. \bluer{Hereafter, assume that those edges indeed span a plane.}
+A \emph{discrete normal} vector at a non-boundary vertex $f_{ij}$ is a unit vector orthogonal to the two discrete tangents of $i$-lines and $j$-lines at $f_{ij}$, and the \emph{discrete tangent plane} is the one spanned by those edges.\\ Hereafter, assume that those edges indeed span a plane.

-The discrete curve $C$ is a \emph{discrete asymptotic curve} if, at each point of~$C$ besides the endpoints \bluer{and the boundary points of discrete surface,} the discrete osculating plane is the discrete tangent plane.
-The curve $C$ is a \emph{discrete geodesic} if, at each \bluer{non-boundary} point of $C$ besides the endpoints, the osculating plane is orthogonal to the tangent plane.
+The discrete curve $C$ is a \emph{discrete asymptotic curve} if, at each point \bluevar{$f_i$} of~$C$ besides the endpoints and the boundary points of discrete surface, \bluer{the three neighbors $f_{i-1}$, $f_{i}$, and $f_{i+1}$ are collinear or} the discrete osculating plane is the discrete tangent plane.
+The curve $C$ is a \emph{discrete geodesic} if, at each non-boundary point \bluevar{$f_i$} of $C$ besides the endpoints, \bluer{the three neighbors $f_{i-1}$, $f_{i}$, and $f_{i+1}$ are collinear or} the osculating plane is orthogonal to the tangent plane.

 If the discrete parameter lines $i=\mathrm{const}$ and $j=\mathrm{const}$ are discrete asymptotic curves, then $f_{ij}$ is a \emph{discrete asymptotic net (A-net)}.
-Equivalently, for all \bluer{$0<i,j<n$, the five} vertices $f_{ij}, f_{i-1, j}, f_{i+1, j}$, $f_{i, j - 1}$, and $f_{i, j + 1}$ are coplanar \cite{bobenko-2008-ddg}. \bluer{In the construction of A-nets below, we also impose the same condition at the boundary, i.e., for $i,j\in\{0,n\}$, with some of those five vertices omitted (although it is not required by the definition).}
+Equivalently, for all $0<i,j<n$, the five vertices $f_{ij}, f_{i-1, j}, f_{i+1, j}$, $f_{i, j - 1}$, and $f_{i, j + 1}$ are coplanar \cite{bobenko-2008-ddg}.
+In the construction of A-nets below, we also impose the same condition at the boundary, i.e., for $i,j\in\{0,n\}$, with some of those five vertices omitted (although it is not required by the definition).